Updated on November 20, 2023 by Julie McCool

-Meadowlark Gardens Winter Walk of Lights is a .6 mile walk-through trail decorate with outdoor-themed and animated displays that make for a beautiful and fun holiday visit.
-One of the first professional displays to open each year (on November 10th in 2017), it provides a nice alternative to the drive-through experience at Bull Run.
+In 2023, the Winter Walk of Lights is open from November 11 to January 8.
+One of the first professional holiday displays to open each year, it provides a nice companion to the drive-through light show at Bull Run.

 What You'll Find on the Winter Walk of Lights Trail